http://www.joehill.org/joesbio.htm

 Joe Hill was memorialized in a tribute poem written about him c.
 1930 by Alfred Hayes titled "I Dreamed I Saw Joe Hill Last Night", sometimes referred to simply as "Joe Hill".

-The poem was first printed in the "New Masses" on September 18, 1934.
+The poem was first printed on page 22 of the September 18, 1934 edition of the "New Masses" magazine.

 Hayes's lyrics were turned into a song in 1936 by Earl Robinson, who wrote in 1986, "'Joe Hill' was written in Camp Unity in the summer of 1936 in New York State, for a campfire program celebrating him and his songs..."
 Hayes gave a copy of his poem to fellow camp staffer Robinson, who wrote the tune in 40 minutes.